With wasp nest season fast approaching we answer Frequently Asked Questions about these flying pests!

 She may choose to use the same site used by a previous queen if she feels this is an ideal location, however she will always build a new nest of her own.

-Do you treat bee nests?
+Do you treat honey bee nests?

 How long does it take for the nest to die after the treatment?